These are all the board members for the multiple companies in the Nonprofits Insurance Alliance Group.

 President of NIAC, ANI, AMS and NANI

-Pamela Davis is the Founder, President and Chief Executive Officer (CEO) of the member companies of the Nonprofits Insurance Alliance, which includes Nonprofits Insurance Alliance of California (NIAC), Alliance of Nonprofits for Insurance, Risk Retention Group (ANI), as well as a captive property reinsurer, and a management company.
-All companies in the group are 501(c)(3) tax-exempt nonprofits.
-The Alliance has been assigned an A (Excellent) VIII rating by A.M.
+Pamela E. Davis is the Founder, President and Chief Executive Officer (CEO) of the member companies of the Nonprofits Insurance Alliance, which includes Nonprofits Insurance Alliance of California (NIAC), Alliance of Nonprofits for Insurance, Risk Retention Group (ANI), as well as a captive property reinsurer, and a management company.
+All companies in NIA are 501(c)(3) tax-exempt nonprofits.
+The Alliance has been assigned an A VIII (Excellent) rating by A.M.
 Best.
-Together, they have assets of more than $479 million and surplus of more than $201 million.
-The Alliance insures and provides risk management services for more than 18,000 tax-exempt nonprofits in 32 states and the District of Columbia.
+Together, they have assets of more than $530 million and surplus of more than $204 million.
+The Alliance insures and provides risk management services for more than 19,000 tax-exempt nonprofits in 32 states and the District of Columbia.
 She is also President of American Nonprofits, whose mission is to increase nonprofits’ access to credit and financial expertise.

 In 2017 she was named among 125 Elite Women by Insurance Business America as one of the women at the vanguard of the insurance industry.
 In 2013, the Nonprofits Insurance Alliance was selected as one of The Bay Area News Group’s Top Workplaces.
 In 2010, Ms. Davis and the Nonprofits Insurance Alliance were featured in the first “sequel” of the documentary series Visionaries which airs on PBS stations nationwide.
 In 2008, Ms. Davis was named a “Women of Influence in Silicon Valley” by the Silicon Valley/San Jose Business Journal.
 In 2006, Ms. Davis was named by Business Insurance as one of the “Women to Watch” in the commercial insurance industry worldwide.
 She was named one of the nation’s 15 BEST BOSSES by Fortune Small Business and Winning Workplaces in 2005 in recognition of innovative and progressive leadership in establishing a great workplace.